Police and Firefighters Member Handbook: Distribution of Member Contributions

 This section only applies to members of the 1977 Fund.
-“Converted” members of locally administered funds who elected to be covered by the 1977 Fund provisions are not eligible for a distribution of contributions.
+If you “converted” from another locally administered fund and chose to be covered by the 1977 Fund terms, you do not qualify for a distribution of contributions.

-If you have at least twenty (20) years of service and decide to terminate employment before you are age eligible for a retirement benefit, your member contributions will be held until you become eligible for a benefit (age fifty (50) for a reduced benefit, or age fifty-two (52) for an unreduced benefit).
-Your member contributions will be used to help fund your retirement benefit.
+If you have at least 20 years of service and decide to end employment before you are age eligible for a retirement benefit, your member contributions will be held until you qualify for a benefit.
+You qualify for a reduced benefit at age 50.
+You qualify for an unreduced benefit at age 52.
+Your member contributions are used to fund your retirement benefit.

-If you terminate employment before you complete twenty (20) years of service, you can withdraw your six percent (6%) member contributions and accumulated interest from the 1977 Fund.
-You may elect to have the distribution paid directly to you, or you may direct the 1977 Fund to make a direct rollover of the distribution amount.
+If you end employment before you complete 20 years of service, you can withdraw your 6 percent member contributions and earned interest from the Fund.
+You may receive your distribution by:

-If you receive a distribution of your six percent (6%) member contribution before you reach age fifty-five (55) and you do not roll it over, then, in addition to the regular income tax, you may have to pay an early distribution tax penalty equal to 10 percent of the taxable portion of the payment.
-For more information, contact our Customer Service Center at (888) 526-1687, Monday through Friday from 8 a.m. to 8 p.m.
-EST. You may also e-mail to email@example.com.
+If you receive a distribution of your 6 percent contribution before age 55 and you do not roll it over, you may have to pay an early distribution tax penalty.
+The penalty equals 10 percent of the taxable portion.
+It is in addition to the regular income tax.
+For more information, contact our Customer Service Center at (888) 286-3544, Monday through Friday from 8 a.m. to 8 p.m.
+EST. You may also e-mail your questions to email@example.com.

 A direct rollover is a direct payment of some or all of your 6 percent contributions to:

 - an eligible employer plan (such as a 403(b) tax sheltered annuity, a 457 deferred compensation plan), or